The plant pollination process describes the vital method of sexual

 ways to cheat the very creature it needs for the pollination process to

-occur – in other words, the creature (usually an insect) enters a
+In other words, the creature (usually an insect) enters a

-at the end of their endeavours!
+at the end of their endeavor!

 That said, it works both ways.
-Some insects, for instance, have devised ways of robbing nectar without pollinating the plant at all. |
+Some insects including bees, have devised ways of robbing nectar without pollinating the plant at all.

-What about the other 20% of plants, how are they pollinated? |
+What about the other 20% of plants, how are they pollinated?

 The structure of the plant is adapted to enable pollen grains to be blown from one plant onto another.